Download Our Free E-book

-As those of us who have the privilege to live and work in Central Florida will know, Orlando and its environs are booming with construction activity.
-I-4 is getting a major upgrade and of course we all know it if we use it for part of our commute.
-The art of it of course is to use the less well-known routes – and honestly there are some!
+As those of us who have the privilege to live and work in Central Florida will know, Orlando and its environs are booming with construction project activity.
+I-4 is getting a major upgrade and of course, we all know it if we use it for part of our commute.
+The art of it of course is to use the less well-known routes – and honestly, there are some!

-With all this growth comes the inevitable construction and just as with offices, warehouses, and theme parks, they too need to be secured to prevent theft, and to keep trespassers out.
-The risks of not securing a construction site, should be obvious.
+With all this growth comes the inevitable construction security and just as with contractors, offices, warehouses, and theme parks, they too need to be secured to prevent theft, and to keep trespassers out.
+The risks of not securing a solid security for construction sites, should be obvious.
 Pools of deep water, dangerous machine, unstable surfaces, cranes, materials that can fall in high winds.
 Security should be a paramount consideration and not left to chance.

-In our experience, Orlando and Central Florida is waking up to the fact that security services are not just about putting people on the ground who have a mild interest in protecting property.
-The best private security companies take a pride in adding that extra layer of security presence to a client’s operation and being more akin to a private law enforcement team.
-Heads of security, and leadership teams must keep their eye on the cost of a security operation, so the aim is to get the best value from a team who demonstrate pro-active and modern security operations.
+In our experience, Orlando and Central Florida are waking up to the fact that security services are not just about putting people on the ground who have a mild interest in protecting property.
+The best private construction site security companies take pride in adding that extra layer of construction security monitoring presence to a client’s operation and being more akin to a private law enforcement team.
+Heads of security and leadership teams must keep their eye on the cost of a security operation, so the aim is to get the best value from a team that demonstrates a pro-active and modern security system.
 External security teams need to demonstrate an understanding of the risks of a construction environment and have the experience and foresight to plan the security operation to meet the needs of the client.
-And going back to what we said in Step #3, a risk assessment of the site is another check on whether the security plan is going to achieve its purpose of managing the people on site at any one time and protecting the site and its assets.
+And going back to what we said in Step #3, a risk assessment of the site is another check on whether the preliminary site security plan is going to achieve its purpose of managing the people on-site at any one time and protecting the site and its assets.

-And lastly on the point about choosing the right level of security presence, we encourage the use of CCTV which is deployed and then followed up with 24x7 monitoring from our control center.
+And lastly on the point about choosing the right level of security presence, we encourage the use of CCTV which is deployed and then followed up with 24×7 monitoring from our control center.

 In the UK, the construction industry has made signage on construction sites an art form!
 So here in Orlando as we live and work right next to the House of Mouse – we can learn from the Masters down the road how to make construction site hoarding and fencing super attractive.
 We can’t say it can ever be pretty – because at the end of the day it is a construction site.
 But just think of all that free advertising space your company may have right next to a main highway or even I-4.
 Are you getting best bang for buck in using it to promote your construction business or new development?
 On top of that UK security companies protecting construction sites in the City of London (Shergroup’s historical home town) put up exciting and innovative sites which do two things.
 Firstly, they remind visitors and anyone thinking of trespassing that the site is monitored for security purposes 24 x 7.
 Secondly, they promote the security company in a positive and pro-active way.
 This means developers and builders can warn anyone coming to site that security is present and they have a professional and responsible team delivering the security service.